Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/blackboxconstraints.rst

 While some constraints are explicitly known and can be written directly into the optimization problem, it is common (particularly in engineering design) for some relationships to be too complex to be directly coded as a constraint.

 EDI refers to these types of constraints as ``RuntimeConstraints`` because they are not constructed until they are needed by the solver.
 A particular subset of Runtime Constraints of interest are Black-Box constraints, that is, constraints which call to an external routine.
-To the average pyomo and EDI user, ``RuntimeConstraints`` are (for all intents and purposes) Black-Box constraints, and the distinction is semantic.
+To the average Pyomo and EDI user, ``RuntimeConstraints`` are (for all intents and purposes) Black-Box constraints, and the distinction is semantic.

 In other words, if you wish to code a black-box constraint using EDI, you will be using the Runtime Constraint constructor.

-In this context, a *Black-Box* is defined as a routine that performs hidden computation not visible EDI, pyomo, or more generally the optimization algorithm.
+In this context, a *Black-Box* is defined as a routine that performs hidden computation not visible EDI, Pyomo, or more generally the optimization algorithm.
 However, it is **not** assumed that black-boxes are unable to return gradient information.
 A black-box in this context may be capable of returning arbitrary derivative information.

 Construction